omni-us/jsonargparse/README.rst

 ============

-The :class:`.ActionPath` and :class:`.ActionPathList` classes also support URLs which after parsing the :func:`jsonargparse.Path.get_content` can be used to perform a GET request to the corresponding URL and retrieve its content.
+The :class:`.ActionPath` and :class:`.ActionPathList` classes also support URLs which after parsing the :py:meth:`.Path.get_content` can be used to perform a GET request to the corresponding URL and retrieve its content.
 For this to work the *validators* and *requests* python packages are required which will be installed along with jsonargparse if the *all* extras requires is chosen:

 .. code-block:: bash